First Dynasty of Egypt: The dynasty

 Sabef stela in incipient hieroglyphs.
 Reign of Qa'a, end of the 1st Dynasty, ca. 2910 BC.
 The stela of Merka is similar.

 Depiction of King Den.
 Composite statue found within Tomb T at Umm el-Qa'ab.

 Conflicts

 Asiatic prisoner.
 Abydos ivory tablet from the tomb of King Qa'a (ca. 2910 BC).

 Artifacts of the First Dynasty contain numerous depictions of captured foreigners, possibly alluding to the campaign to conquer Lower Egypt and the Nile Delta, and the accomplishment of the unification of Upper and Lower Egypt.
-Various ethnic types seems to be represented: Asiatic-looking foreigners with full beards and straight hair, possibly alluding to vanquished people from the eastern parts of the Nile delta, or naked individuals with curly hair, possibly Libyan tribes from the western Nile delta.
+Various ethnic types seem to be represented: Asiatic-looking foreigners with full beards and straight hair, possibly alluding to vanquished people from the eastern parts of the Nile delta, or naked individuals with curly hair, possibly Libyan tribes from the western Nile delta.
 Depiction of West-Asiatic-looking foreigners were found in the tomb of Pharaoh Qa'a, and the Narmer Palette also exhibits similar scenes of conquest over alien people.